Contents

 Who produces this plague?

 It is produced by a butterfly of the species Cacyreus Marshalli.
 It is brown with stains in the base of the wings.
 It comes for South Africa and it was introduced in the south of Europe starting from the year 1987 via the island of Majorica.
 If we pay attention well we will be able to see it just as it flies over our plants.
 We will frequently not be able to see it and we’ll only distinguish its caterpillar that lays the eggs about 7 days after coming out of the eggs.
-We will know it for its greenish color, for its bands of rosy specks, although we will have to make a careful search because it easily mimics with the same colours of the leaves.
+We will know it for its greenish color, for its bands of rosy specks, although we will have to make a careful search because it easily mimics with the same colors of the leaves.

 How does it affect to geraniums?